Singapore Photo Spots

 The Singapore Botanic Gardens is in no way ordinary.
 This 163-years old garden has been an important botanical institution since the colonial era, and today it’s a UNESCO Heritage Site.

 As soon as you cross the main gate, you’ll see the romantic Swan Lake with majestic swans and a historical Victorian cast iron gazebo built in the 1850s.
 Walk around the gardens to spot thousands of plants and ancient trees.
-The best place to take photos in Singapore is the National Orchid Garden, a display with over 1,000 species and 2,000 hybrids of orchids.
-Another highlight of the Botanic Gardens is the Learning Forest, a set of interconnected boardwalks that pass through various habitats and towering trees. 🌳
+The most photographed spot is the National Orchid Garden, a display with over 1,000 species and 2,000 hybrids of orchids.
+Another highlight of the Botanic Gardens is the Learning Forest, a set of interconnected boardwalks that pass through various habitats and towering trees. 🌳 Perfect for an outdoor photoshoot in Singapore!

 Check the Palm Valley with its countless species of palm trees for some tropical allure.
-Other superb experiences include the Bonsai Garden, Fragrant Garden, and Sun Garden, which has a desert-like landscape.
-You’ll also find excellent dining options within the Botanic Gardens, from a 1920s Art Deco building cafe to a Michelin-star restaurant offering gorgeous vistas of the greenery.
+Other superb experiences include the Bonsai Garden, Fragrant Garden, and Sun Garden.
+The latter has a desert-like landscape.
+You’ll also find excellent dining options within the Botanic Gardens, from a cafe in a 1920s Art Deco building to a Michelin-star restaurant offering gorgeous vistas to the greenery.

 Tip: Singapore Botanic Gardens sit a few steps from Orchard Road, one of the best shopping districts in Asia.
 The snazzy stretch of road is a must-visit if you want to witness a bit of Singaporean shopping glamour. 🛍️